jainishshah17/circleci-docker-artifactory/README.md

 ##### Step 4:

-You should be able to see published Docker image in Artifactory.
+You should be able to see published Docker image and build information in Artifactory.
 ![screenshot](img/Screen_Shot3.png)

 ## Note: `This solution only supports Artifactory with valid ssl as Circle CI does not support insecure docker registry `